cbg-ethz/NGS-pipe/README.md

 ##### TSV files
 ```
 RUN_NAME_FOLDER # sample
-LANE_NUMBER     # lane the reads of the fastq file
+LANE_NUMBER     # lane the reads of the fastq file were sequenced on
 SAMPLE_CODE     # the library used for the reads
 SAMPLE_TYPE     # the technique used to generate the reads, e.g. ILLUMINA
 ```